Nicole Schramm-Sapyta, Ph.D.

 Undergraduate Student Services

 Tyler Lee provides undergraduate student services for DIBS' Undergraduate Studies in Neuroscience.
-She is responsible for coordinating independent study and graduation with distinction applications, assisting in summer undergraduate neuroscience programs at Duke.
-Other duties include academic advising support and primary point of contact for all current and prospective neuroscience undergraduates.
+She is responsible for coordinating independent studies and graduation with distinction applications, as well as assisting in Summer Neuroscience Program (SNP) at Duke.
+She is also the primary point of contact for all current and prospective neuroscience undergraduates.
+In addition to assisting in the neuroscience major, she is Brain and Society's theme administrator for Bass Connections.

 Diane Masters is the lead grants administrator for the DIBS and its constituent centers.
 She administers the grant portfolios of DIBS, the Center for Cognitive Neuroscience and the Duke Center for Interdisciplinary Decision Sciences faculty, postdocs and graduate students.
 She helps to identify funding opportunities, prepare competitive proposals and manage awards.